Daniel Edward Howard: Rebellion of indigenous

-In 1915, the coastal Kru people, who had long resisted Monrovia's authority, rose in rebellion, declaring their loyalty to Great Britain and demanding annexation by Crown Colony of Sierra Leone.
-In response, the United States diverted the USS Chester to Africa en route home from Turkey to help quash the uprising.
+In 1915, the coastal Kru people, who had long resisted Monrovia's authority, rose in rebellion, declaring their loyalty to Great Britain and demanding annexation by the Sierra Leone Colony and Protectorate.
+In response, the United States diverted the USS Chester to Africa en route home from Ottoman Turkey to help quash the uprising.

 World War I

 At the outbreak of World War I, President Howard attempted to maintain the country's neutrality.
 However, he tended to support the Allies, whose colonial territories in Africa surrounded Liberia and whose naval superiority quickly disrupted trade with Germany.
 As Germany was Liberia's major trading partner, the loss of customs revenue severely impacted government finances.
 What little revenue remained was diminished by the blockade imposed by German submarines which effectively halted trade between Liberia and the Allies as well.
 Since Liberia's economy was almost completely dependent on export revenues, this sudden evaporation of customs revenues forced Liberia to postpone payment on the $1.7 million loan, and led President Daniel E. Howard to seek a $5 million loan from the Woodrow Wilson Administration.
 However, the United States Congress refused to approve the loan.

 Despite German protests, Howard allowed the French to operate a wireless station in the capital, Monrovia.
 Realizing that their complaints were in vain, the Germans sent a submarine to attack the city in 1917, forcing the reluctant Howard to side with the Allies and declare war on Germany on 12 January 1918.
+In April, the German bombing of Monrovia caused destruction to the city and the navy.

 Liberia then liquidated the property of German nationals in Liberia.
 The money generated from this liquidation was deposited into the Liberian government bank account to compensate for loss of revenue from the blockade.
 The war ended in 1918, and Liberia's legislature ratified the Treaty of Versailles.